-These are 2-season, 3-season, 3-4-season, and 4 season tents.
+These are 2-season, 3-season, 3-4-season, and 4 season tents for camping.
 Though you can buy 1-season tents, they’re little more than mosquito nets and shouldn’t be considered by most tent buyers.

 2-Season Tent – Designed for good weather only.
 Won’t hold up to more than very minor wind and rain.